Origin and History

 In January 1757, the regiment counted 905 men, including officers and staff.
 Of the 818 rank and file, only 654 were fit for duty; a full third to half of them were new to the army, raw and undisciplined.
 With recent recruitment, the rank and file of the regiment was now consisted of English (51%), Irish (35%) and Scots (10%); but only 17% of the officers were English, 63% of the officers were Irish and 13% Scots.
 Until March, the regiment remained in the region of Albany for training.
 In April, six companies of the 35th subsequently relieved the 44th and took over garrison duties at Fort William Henry.
 Four companies remained at Fort Edward.
 Since June, the French had been assembling a strong force at Fort Carillon (present-day Ticonderoga).
 On August 3, the Marquis de Montcalm appeared in front of Fort William Henry with a force of some 8,000 men.
 The siege of Fort William Henry lasted till August 9 when the unsupported garrison finally capitulated with the honours of war.
 On August 10, as the British were marching towards Fort Edward, they were assailed by the Indians despite the efforts deployed by Montcalm.
 They killed 27 of them and captured or maltreated many more.
 All the refugees and redeemed prisoners were afterwards conducted to the entrenched camp where food and shelter were provided for them and a strong guard set for their protection.
 On August 15, the British kept in the entrenched camp were finally sent under escort to Fort Edward.
 After this campaign, the regiment numbered some 627 men.

 In 1758, the regiment was selected for the planned expedition against Louisbourg.
 Sailing from Philadelphia, the 35th Foot arrived at Halifax by mid-May.
 On May 28, the British Fleet departed Halifax for Louisbourg.
 On June 8, when Amherst's Army landed near Louisbourg, the regiment was part of the centre brigade under James Wolfe.
 In June and July, the regiment took part in the Siege of Louisbourg which surrendered on July 27.
-After the capture of the fortress, the regiment was assigned to a detachment under Lord Rollo who submitted Isle Saint-Jean (present-day Prince Edward Island) and tried to remove the inhabitants, with small success; for out of more than 4,000, they could catch but 700.
+During the siege, the regiment lost Lieutenants Richard Allen, Thomas Brown, Adjutant Cockburn and Ensign Thomas Armstrong, wounded.
+After the capture of the fortress, the regiment was assigned to a detachment under Lord Rollo.
+On September 16, this detachment arrived in Isle Saint-Jean (present-day Prince Edward Island) and tried to remove the inhabitants, with small success; for out of more than 4,000, they could catch but 700.
+The detachment repaired an old French fort and built a barrack to hold 300 men.
+The fort was called Fort Frederick.
+In November, Lieutenant-Colonel Fletcher, with five companies, left for Annapolis-Royal where they arrived on November 24 to relieve the 43rd Foot.
+Meanwhile, three companies of the regiment remained at Fort Frederick and two companies at Fort Edward.

-In 1759, the regiment took part in the amphibious expedition against Québec.
+In April 1759, the headquarters of the regiment were relieved at Annapolis-Royal by 250 Provincials.
+The entire regiment then proceeded to Halifax to form part of the army under Major-General James Wolfe.
+The regiment (27 officers, 600 men) then took part in the amphibious expedition against Québec.
 It belonged to Colonel Murray's Brigade.
 On June 27, the army landed on Isle-d'Orléans and were drawn up on the beach near the village of Saint-Laurent.
 On July 31, the grenadiers of the regiment took part in the failed attack on the shores of Beauport, suffering heavy losses in the fight (25 officers and men killed and 3 missing).
 On September 13, the regiment took part in the victorious Battle on the Plains of Abraham where it was deployed on the right flank.
 It faced the II./Royal Roussillon Infanterie which it charged at bayonet point, broke and captured its colours.
 The regiment lost 6 dead and 35 wounded.
 Québec finally surrendered on September 18.
 At the end of October, when Vice-Admiral Saunders left with his fleet for Great Britain, the regiment, whose ranks had been replenished to about 475 men by drafts from the 62nd Foot and 69th Foot, remained as garrison in Québec along with 9 other battalions.

 On April 28 1760, at the defeat of Sainte-Foy, the regiment was kept in reserve in rear of the centre.
 It intervened to prevent a French flanking movement and lost 13 dead and 48 wounded.
 On July 12, Murray reorganised his army.
 The grenadiers of the regiment were converged with other into a Grenadier Battalion while 4 fusilier companies were converged with four companies of the 60th Foot into a distinct unit.
 These units embarked on bateaux and moved upstream on the Saint-Laurent River "pacifying the villages" on their way.
 The whole force was part of a three pronged attack against Montréal under General Amherst (the other two being via Oswego and Ticonderoga/Crown Point/Lake Champlain).
 On September 8, in face of vastly superior forces, the remains of the French army capitulated at Montréal.

 In 1761, the regiment remained inactive in North America for most of the year.
+In August, it was at Staten Island near New York.
 In November, it was among the British army which left New York under command of General Monckton to join the expedition against the French islands of the the West Indies.
 On December 24 1761, this force arrived in Carlisle Bay in Barbados.

 In 1763, after the peace, the regiment was transferred to Pensacola in Florida.